-• (i) Contingencies fund.
+(i) Contingencies fund.
 (2 marks) (ii) Intergovernmental budget and economic council.
 (2 marks) (iii) Recurrent expenditure.
-(2 marks) (b) The responsibilities of the National Treasury with respect to the budget process include preparing annual budget policy statement.
+(2 marks) (b) (b) The responsibilities of the National Treasury with respect to the budget process include preparing annual budget policy statement.
 In light of the above statement, outline three aspects that should be included in the budget policy statement.
-(6 marks) (c) rise two similarities based on responsibilities of the following two tiers of government in relation process: to•budget
+(6 marks) (c) arise two similarities based on responsibilities of the following two tiers of government in relation grocess: to∙budget

-- (i)The National Treasury and the County Treasury.(4 marks)(ii)The National Assembly and the County Assembly.(4 marks) - (Total: 20 marks)
+(i)The National Treasury and the County Treasury.(4 marks)(ii)The National Assembly and the County Assembly.(4 marks)